Sairup17/Object-Detection-Streamlit/README.md

 ## Contact

-Created by [Your Name](https://www.linkedin.com/in/yourprofile/).
+Created by [Saurabh Raj](https://www.linkedin.com/in/saurabh-raj-7b1894268/).
 Feel free to contact me!

 ## License

 This project is licensed under the MIT License.